dark-king-001/Server/Readme.md

 * This project is licensed under the MIT License.

 ## Troubleshooting
-* If the script fails to capture frames from the webcam, make sure the webcam is connected and functional.
+* Check if the Databse connection is working properly in the code
-* If the hand landmarks are not detected accurately, try adjusting the min_detection_confidence parameter in the script to a lower value.
+* Check if the nodejs is of latest version

 ## Project Images